pytest-dev/pytest-rerunfailures/README.rst

 Requirements
 ------------

-You will need the following prerequisites in order to use pytest-variables:
+You will need the following prerequisites in order to use pytest-rerunfailures:

 - Python 2.6, 2.7, 3.2, 3.3, 3.4, 3.5, PyPy, or PyPy3
 - py.test 2.7 or newer